-Jonathan: During rehearsal we’ll improv things, but they wind up becoming part of the script if they work, so they actually get written in.Improv facts about the episode “Young and Pregnant.”
-The pregnancy test as coffee stirrer felt like it could have been an improve moment, but it was actually in the script.
-Kym pushing Rex on to the couch, as also in the script.
+Jonathan: During rehearsal, we’ll improv things, but they wind up becoming part of the script if they work, so they actually get written in.Improv facts about the episode “Young and Pregnant.”
+The pregnancy test as a coffee stirrer felt like it could have been an improved moment, but it was actually in the script.
+Kym pushing Rex onto the couch, as also in the script.
 It took a lot of blocking to look realistic in the space.
-It took a long tome to block out the mechanics of it.
+It took a long time to block out the mechanics of it.

 On lingo and being young

 Jonathan: Talk about the lingo.
 Do you know what “shipping” means?“Shipping?
 Like to ship something?”

 Jonathan: That’s what I thought.
 It was the first time I realized, I’m officially old.